Lambda Forever!

 char? type predicate

-char-alphabetic?, char-numeric?, char-whitespace? determine the subtype of the character
+char-alphabetic?, char-numeric?, char-whitespace? determine the type of the character

 Strings